 Venture investing is very risky as they involve new or growing companies, and multifold increase in capitalization is expected.
-We select companies that already demonstrate strong financials and plan to go public soon.
-This approach allows limiting hyper-risks related to insolvency of new companies and substantially increasing profits as compared to investors who buy shares in a pre-IPO subscription.
+We prioritize companies at the pre-IPO stage as they already demonstrate strong financial indicators and plan to go public soon.
+This approach allows limiting hyper-risks related to insolvency of new companies and substantially increasing profits as compared to investors who buy shares through a subscription just before the IPO.

 LOW ENTRY THRESHOLD

-To qualify for a pre-IPO subscription, one would need millions of dollars.
-We gathered a pool of traders and investors allowing everyone interested to join similar transactions with as much as $30.
+To buy the OTC stocks, one would need millions of dollars.
+We gathered a pool of traders and investors allowing everyone interested to join similar transactions with as much as $10.